AntonioModer/glance/README.md

 - `layer = glance.layer(width, height)` - Creates a new layer with the specified `width` and `height`.
 If the dimensions are not specified, the dimensions of the window are used.
-- `layer.render(fn, ...)` - Renders to the layer using a function, only updating the canvas if necessary.
+- `layer:render(fn, ...)` - Renders to the layer using a function, only updating the canvas if necessary.
 The canvas is then drawn to the screen, with any remaining arguments passed to `love.graphics.draw`.
 - `glance.render(fn, ...)` - Renders to a default layer without having to explicitly create one.